ericghara/small-words/README.md

 <p align="center"><code>(22,22): 1!/(1!⋅0!) = 1</code></p align="center">
 <p align="center"><code>Sum = 5</code></p align="center">

-Using this technique the increase in time for calculating the number of permutations increases linearly as the length of the repeat block increases, despite the logrithmic increase in number of permutations.
+Using this technique the increase in time for calculating the number of permutations increases linearly as the length of the repeat block increases, despite the exponential increase in number of permutations.

 ## Results
 <table align="center">